dkln/soundboss/README.md

     ./script/convert /path/to/sound.wav

-To add multiple versions of a sample, add a numberic suffix to the filenmes (e.g. `jobs1.ogg`, `jobs2.ogg`, etc.), and add a `data-versions` attribute to the HTML entry:
+To add multiple versions of a sample, add a numeric suffix to the filenames (e.g. `jobs1.ogg`, `jobs2.ogg`, etc.), and add a `data-versions` attribute with the number of files to the HTML entry:

 ``` html
 <li data-file='jobs' data-versions='11'>THEY TOOK'R JUBS</li>